Archive Archives: Projects

 PRODUCT SUPPLIED: S.Anselmo, Vetter Stone

-Comments Off on Modern Lincoln Park Residence – chicago
+Comments Off on Pepper Residence – chicago

-Guinness Open Gate Brewery Fulton Market
+Guinness Open Gate Brewery – Chicago

 The new Guinness Open Gate Brewery designed by Studio K and Whitney Architects opened in September 2023.
 The brewery features hues of black, cream, and brown all alluding to their signature Guinness pint.